Not everyone is aware of web crawling or how it influences user behavior on the internet.

-Web scraping also does not just gather metadata and other unseen data like a web crawler, instead, web scrapers actually extract tangible content for download to be used on another site.
+Web scraping does not just gather metadata and other unseen information like web crawling.
+Instead, web scrapers actually perform data extraction content to be used on another site.

 Web Scrapers Ignore Robots.txt Restrictions

-Finally, web scrapers do not follow the requirements on a page’s robots.txt, so could end up straining the server’s bandwidth.
+Finally, web scraping bots do not follow the requirements on a page’s robots.txt, so could end up straining the server’s bandwidth.

-Web scraping is therefore commonly seen to be used for more malicious purposes, which could include spam or data theft.
+Web scraping is commonly used for malicious purposes, which could include spam or data theft.